subretu/unic/README.md

-# unit-converter
+# unicorn
-- Unit-converter is python library for converting various units.
+- Unicorn is python library for converting various units.
 - The current available conversion targets are as follows.
   - Time Unit
     - minute / second / milisecond → hour